kiraanikeev/kiraanikeev/README.md

 <h2 align="center">Hi, I'm Kirill! 👨‍💻</h2>

-✍🏼  My specialization is creating UI with HTML / CSS, JavaScript, React.
+✍🏼  My specialization is creating SPA with React, TypeScript, JavaScript.
 I have experience in backend building with Express.js, MongoDB.

 👷🏼‍♂️  I enjoy learning new programming languages, frameworks and try to develop every day